ViktorKosenko/nestjs-mongoose-transactional/README.md

  * and session is not exists in async local storage
  *
  * Important: for using this decorator need add mongooseConnection: Connection to class *
- * If you want to use logger in this decorator you should add logger: LoggerService to class *
  * Important: for getting access to session you should use decorator AddSessionToLastArguments
  * after this decorator to add session to last argument of method with query or aggregation pipeline